 Inspiring young minds to achieve excellence.

-The Town Centre Private School (TCPS) Elementary program offers a non-Montessori curriculum and welcomes students from grades 1 to 8 throughout the Greater Toronto Area, Markham and York Region.
+Town Centre Private Schools, offers elementary classes from Grades 1 to 8 with a International Baccalaureate Programme distinct from the Pre-School Montessori Program.
+The Elementary IB Programme (Grades 1 – 5 Primary Years Programme and Grades 6 – 8 Middle Years Programme) has an enriched and accelerated curriculum.
+While many of our students may have come from a Montessori program, it is not a pre-requisite for enrollment in our Elementary IB school.
 The Elementary program offers a well-rounded, academic program preparing and guiding students towards university placement.
 Elementary classes feature a low student to teacher ratio and 2 teachers per class.
 Subjects such as French, Computer studies, Music and Band, and Physical Education are taught by specialized teachers.

 TCPS provides enrichment in the following core subjects: